Tesla names Larry Ellison, Kathleen Wilson-Thompson to board

 A U.S. judge in October approved the deal resulting from Musk’s Aug.
 7 tweets that he was considering taking the company private and had secured funding, which prompted the SEC to file fraud charges against him.

 In November, Tesla named director Robyn Denholm as board chair, fulfilling one of the demands.
-She joined Tesla as an independent director in 2014 and agreed to step down from her job as finance chief of Australian telecoms firm Telstra Corp Ltd (TLS.AX).
+She joined Tesla as an independent director in 2014 and agreed to step down from her job as finance chief of Australian telecoms firm Telstra Corp Ltd.

 The stock dropped in September after the SEC accused Musk, 47, of fraud over his “false and misleading” tweets on Aug.
 7.